- St. Johns County Cares - Helping Local Businesses, Residents, and Nonprofits recover from the economic impacts of COVID-19.

 - Pledge St. Johns County.
 Take the Pledge & View Businesses that have taken the pledge.

-COVID-19: For information regarding St. Johns County's response to coronavirus disease 2019 (COVID-19), including closures, cancellations, reopenings, access to facilities, and assistance hotlines, please visit our St. Johns County Corona Virus (COVID-19) Response site.
+COVID-19: For information regarding St. Johns County's response to coronavirus disease 2019 (COVID-19) including access to facilities and assistance hotlines, please visit our Corona Virus (COVID-19) Response site.

 Meetings & Workshops

-- Planning and Zoning Agency Meeting: Scheduled for October 1
+- Tourist Development Council Meeting: Scheduled for October 19

-- North Coastal Design Review Board Meeting: Scheduled for October 14
+- South Anastasia Design Review Board Meeting: Scheduled for October 22

 - Meeting Notices / Event / Advisory Calendars